-During the year the company has entered into RPI/CPI basis swaps totalling £200m maturing in 2033.
-On 5 April 2023 the company entered into a further £50m of RPI/CPI basis swaps maturing in 2032.
-These swaps allow the company to effectively hedge the prevailing market wedge between RPI and CPI and replace the company's exposure to RPI with exposure to CPI, which is better aligned to regulatory allowances which are based on CPIH.
-The company paid £45,916,000 (2022: £46,122,000) of interest on its external debt and received interest of £45,922,000 (2022: £46,129,000) from Quadgas MidCo Limited.
-The key terms are set out in note 13.
+On 5 April 2023 the company entered into a further £50 million of RPI/CPI basis swaps maturing in 2032 taking the total to £250 million of basis swaps.
+These swaps allow the company to effectively hedge the prevailing market wedge between RPI and CPI and replace the Group's exposure to RPI with exposure to CPI, which is better aligned to regulatory allowances which are based on CPIH.
+The swaps entered into are passed to Quadgas MidCo Limited on matching terms.